 Room Privatization for Residents

-During fall and spring semesters, a room privatization opportunity may be offered to students who wish to live alone in double rooms.
-Privatization options will be based entirely on space availability.
+During fall and spring semesters, a room privatization opportunity may be offered to students who have an empty bedspace in their in double room or large double room.
+Privatization options will be based entirely on space availability and only offered to students with an empty bedspace in their double or large double room.
+Both sets of room furniture will remain in the privatized room.
 This option is not available in contemporary halls or residential colleges during fall semester.
 Rates vary by building and room types.
 Privatization may result in an increase in housing fees.

 To start the room privatization process, submit your room privatization request in the student housing portal.